-Located right near NYU, this vibrant greenspace is flacked by historic Greek-Revival style townhouses and is always brimming over with energetic students who like to play music, skateboard, and perform street art within the bounds of this 9.75 acre park.
+Located right near NYU, this vibrant greenspace is flanked by historic Greek-Revival-style townhouses and is always brimming over with energetic students who like to play music, skateboard, and perform street art within the bounds of this 9.75-acre park.

-However, the real highlight of any visit to this park is the Stanford White Arch – an enormous, 73-foot-tall white Tuckahoe marble arch that was designed after the Arc De Tromphe in Paris.
+However, the real highlight of any visit to this park is the Stanford White Arch – an enormous, 73-foot-tall white Tuckahoe marble arch that was designed after the Arc De Triomphe in Paris.

 So, for the best photos, visit early in the morning.
 You’ll also want to stand right in front of the arch because as you look down Fifth Avenue you’ll see the Empire State Building in the background.